SanviM828/ESP32-Handheld-Console/README.md

-# ESP32 Handheld Tetris Console
+# ESP32 Handheld Tetris Console: Embedded Systems Study

+**Status:** Ongoing (Dec 2025 – Present)
+**Tech Stack:** ESP32 (C++), FreeRTOS, FastLED, Digital Signal Processing (Audio), Power Electronics

-## 1. Introduction
+## 1. Project Overview
-This project details the design and implementation of a handheld gaming console powered by the ESP32 microcontroller.
-The system emulates the classic Tetris game logic, featuring a custom-built 8x8 RGB LED matrix display, low-latency input handling, and hardware-PWM audio synthesis.
+This project is an engineering deep-dive into designing a handheld gaming console from first principles.
+While the functional goal was to replicate the classic Tetris game logic, the technical objective was to master **32-bit microcontroller architecture**, **low-level peripheral management**, and **power distribution networks**.

-The project focuses on embedded systems concepts including GPIO architecture, interrupt-based input handling, power distribution for mixed-voltage components, and efficient memory management for display buffering.
+The system features a custom display driver that maps 2D game logic to a serial LED stream, zero-latency input handling via hardware polling, and a PWM-based audio synthesis engine.
+It demonstrates practical application of interrupt management, coordinate transformation matrices, and efficient memory usage on the ESP32 platform.

 ## 2. System Architecture

 ### 2.1 Hardware Overview
-The core processing unit is the ESP32 WROOM-32, chosen for its dual-core architecture and high clock speed (240MHz), ensuring flicker-free display updates.
-Power is managed via an LM2596 Buck Converter, stepping down a 9V DC source to a stable 5V logic rail, isolating the high-current LED load from the microcontroller's internal regulator.
+The core processing unit is the **ESP32 WROOM-32**, chosen for its dual-core architecture and high clock speed (240MHz), ensuring flicker-free display updates compared to 8-bit alternatives.

+Power is managed via an **LM2596 Buck Converter**, stepping down a 9V DC source to a stable 5V logic rail.
+The circuit utilizes a **"Split Power" topology** where the Buck Converter output feeds the LED Matrix and ESP32 `VIN` pin in parallel.
+This prevents the high LED current (up to 2A at full white brightness) from passing through the ESP32 PCB traces, effectively mitigating thermal risks and voltage sag on the logic rail.

 ### 2.2 Component Bill of Materials (BOM)
 | Component | Specification | Function |